sankita11/property-listing/property-listing-api/README.md

 ### 2. Install Docker and start the DB
 Click here to install Docker if not installed already https://docs.docker.com/engine/install/

-Run this after docker install
+Run this after docker install to start DB
 ```
 docker-compose up -d
 ```